 Airfare: Airfare costs and VISA will be self-funded by each volunteer.
 When instructed to do so you may book your own flight or consult email@example.com.
 WE RECOMMEND THAT YOU DO NOT BOOK FLIGHTS UNTIL YOU ARE CONFIRMED ON THE TEAM.
 You will receive a CONFIRMATION letter when all required documents have been submitted and approved.

-Lodging: To be provided.
-CardioStart seeks certain minimum standards (2-3 star) to ensure volunteer safety and comfort as well as keeping the team together.
-Volunteers should expect same-sex room sharing in order to help reduce the costs.
+Lodging: To be provided by the local Fundacion.
+CardioStart will assure that certain minimum standards to ensure volunteer safety and comfort as well as keeping the team together.
+Volunteers should expect there may be same-sex room sharing required in order to help reduce the costs.

 Meals: During the day, meals will be freely provided at the hospital.
 Evening meals/snacks, etc., will be at your own expense and are available at the hotel or other area establishments.

 In making your flight arrangements, volunteers MUST be in the hotel/hospital by midday, Sunday, 18th March.
 On that day, you will be formally introduced to the local team and the cardiac conference will be held to discuss the cases being planned for the mission.

 We appeal to you to collect with permission any pediatric disposable items you can to help with the mission’s success.

 Complete the volunteer interest form for the Ecuador Mission.